 Granny must be getting pretty senile, if she can't remember watching television in the 1950's if she was born in 1947!

 A friend recently sent me a glurge entitled "How Old is Grandma?" about how great things were in Grandma's day, before we had these newfangled inventions like television, FM radio, and women's rights.
 I had to chastise him about it, as it clearly was head-up-the-ass wrong on so many counts.
 Granny, at age 59, certainly saw television and FM radio, as a youngster, or even the day she was born.
 The world is not, in fact, a new and scary place.

 The main point of the glurge was not that we have all this technological tomfoolery, but little subtle comments about marital relations, gay rights, women's rights, drug use, and other changes in our cultural outlook - or at least apparent changes.

-Because, back in 1953 (or 1947, depending on which version you are reading - and there are many) not only did we have television and FM radio, but we had what was called a double standard with regard to sex.
+Because, back in 1953 (or 1947, or 1960, depending on which version you are reading - and there are many) not only did we have television and FM radio, but we had what was called a double standard with regard to sex.
 If a men had sex before marriage, he was viewed as a man-about-town, a stud, or sophisticated and cunning.
 The woman, on the other hand, was a slut, a whore, and the lowest of low-life, even if in fact, she was raped.